The Clear Edge

 • Culture fit (values alignment, work style compatibility)

-No-Hire IF:
+No-Hire IF

 • Failed skills test (bottom 80%)

-• The interview showed poor judgment
+• Interview showed poor judgment

 • Trial project below 80% quality threshold